Kitano/KitanoConnectionBundle/README.md

 **c) Custom connection with a custom peristance layer**

-If you want to use a custom repository, use the above configuration and define a service named : **kitano_connection.repository.connection**
+If you want to use a custom repository, use the above configuration.

 ```yml
 kitano_connection:
     persistence:
         type: custom
         managed_class: "Acme\Entity\Connection"
 ```

+Define a service named : **kitano_connection.repository.connection** which implement Kitano\ConnectionBundle\Repository\ConnectionRepositoryInterface

 Events
 ------